ankush-phulia/COL-380/README.md

-# COL-380
+# Parallel Programming and Distributed Computing

-Projects done in Intro. to Parallel Programming and Distributed Computing, 2017
+Projects done in COL 380 - Intro. to Parallel Programming and Distributed Computing, 2017

 1. Parallel Prefix Sum
 2. Travelling Salesman Problem using Genetic Algorithms